plonkabartosz/BlendshapePerFrame/README.md

 ## License

-Distributed under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.
+This project and it's contents are distributed under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.

 ## Video Presentation